Parametrized constant-depth quantum neuron: Proposed Quantum Neuron

 \section{Proposed Quantum Neuron}

 Encoding data in the amplitudes of quantum states provides a gain in storage, but the circuit depth grows exponentially.
+The implication is that amplitude encoding requires a few qubits that would be controlled for a long time and would suffer many manipulations.
+However, in the current era of quantum computing, the circuit depth and the number of operations really matter due to the poor quality of the qubits available in the quantum devices.

-Here, we propose to use a qubit encoding scheme under that framework of quantum neurons, differently from the BVQN and the CVQN that use amplitude encoding.
+Here, we propose to use a qubit encoding scheme under that framework of quantum neurons, differently from the amplitude encoding used by the BVQN and the CVQN.
 In this way, an $m$-dimensional classical vector is encoded in $m$ qubits, which represents less efficient storage, but the state preparation is definitely efficient in terms of circuit depth as each qubit only requires a single rotation to encode the data~\cite{grant_hierarchical_qclassifiers, konar_QFS-Net}.
-That efficiency of qubit encoding allows us to propose the constant-depth quantum neuron (CDQN).
+That is, qubit encoding requires more qubits that would be controlled for less time and would suffer fewer manipulations.
+In light of the present circuit requirements, qubit encoding emerges as a suitable encoding strategy to explore.
+By taking advantage of the qubit encoding efficiency, we can propose the constant-depth quantum neuron (CDQN).

 Instead of a qubit encoding from rotations about the y-axis~\cite{grant_hierarchical_qclassifiers, konar_QFS-Net}, we apply that phase shift gate $P(\lambda)$ already used in amplitude encoding previously~\cite{mangini_CVQN}.
 Thus, the classical input vector $\boldsymbol{\theta}$ is directly encoded by the operator $E$ as follows: